Washington Park

 Picnic and Gathering Spaces

-Picnic areas are sprinkled within the park, with tables nestled in various settings.
+Picnic areas are sprinkled within the park, with tables in various settings.
 While some spots offer better seating than others, the areas are generally well-kept and clean.

 Planning something bigger?
 You'll need permits for organized events, but the ample space makes this park good for family reunions and community gatherings.
 The park is particularly pleasant during daylight hours when you can fully appreciate its pastoral setting.